 Young Leaders Society Presents “United We Bowl”

-Join United Way of Santa Barbara County for a fun-filled night with costumes and raffle prizes at the Young Leaders Society’s 8th Annual “United We Bowl” event.
-The bowl-a-thon will raise funds for the Young Leaders Society’s 8th Annual “United We Read,” and other valuable community programs.
+Join United Way of Santa Barbara for a fun-filled night with costumes and raffle prizes at the Young Leaders Society’s 6th Annual “United We Bowl” event.
+The bowl-a-thon will raise funds for the Young Leaders Society’s 7th Annual “United We Read”, and other valuable community programs.
 Guests can create a team or join one.
 Whether a spare, split, or strike, every game counts.
 Come join the fun and sign up today!

 Event Details